Does fire influence root and microbes in forest systems?

 National Resource Conservation Service Climate Literacy

-The USDA California Climate Hub has joined forces with the NRCS to help their staff learn about how to have conversations with producers about climate change and their conservation practices that mitigation climate.
+The USDA California Climate Hub has joined forces with the NRCS to help their staff learn about how to have conversations with producers about climate change and conservation practices that mitigation climate.

 How do soil amendments impact the soil microbial life?